-We have audited the accompanying consolidated statements of financial position of Rand Capital Corporation and Subsidiaries (the "Corporation") as of December 31, 2004 and 2003, including the consolidated schedule of portfolio investments as of December 31, 2004, and the related consolidated statements of operations, cash flows and changes in net assets for the years then ended, and the selected per share data and ratios for each of the five years in the period then ended.
-These financial statements and the selected per share data and ratios are the responsibility of the Corporation's management.
-Our responsibility is to express an opinion on these financial statements and selected per share data and ratios based on our audits.
-The consolidated financial statements of the Corporation for the year ended December 31, 2002 were audited by other auditors whose reports dated January 13, 2003, expressed an unqualified opinion on those statements.
+We have audited the accompanying consolidated statements of financial position of Rand Capital Corporation and Subsidiaries (the "Corporation") as of December 31, 2005 and 2004, including the consolidated schedule of portfolio investments as of December 31, 2005, and the related consolidated statements of operations, cash flows and changes in net assets for each of the three years in the period ended December 31, 2005, and the selected per share data and ratios for each of the five years in the period then ended.
+These consolidated financial statements and the selected per share data and ratios are the responsibility of the Corporation's management.
+Our responsibility is to express an opinion on these consolidated financial statements and selected per share data and ratios based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements and selected per share data and ratios are free of material misstatement.
+The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
+Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
+Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-Our procedures included examination and confirmation of securities owned as of December 31, 2004 and 2003.
+Our procedures included examination or confirmation of securities owned as of December 31, 2005 and 2004.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements and selected per share data and ratios referred to above present fairly, in all material respects, the financial position of the Corporation as of December 31, 2004 and 2003, and the results of their operations, their cash flows and the changes in their net assets for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements and selected per share data and ratios referred to above present fairly, in all material respects, the financial position of the Corporation as of December 31, 2005 and 2004, the results of their operations, their cash flows and the changes in their net assets for each of the three years in the period ended December 31, 2005, and the selected per share data and ratios for each of the five years in the period then ended, in conformity with U.S. generally accepted accounting principles.

-As discussed in Note 1, the investment securities included in the consolidated financial statements valued at \$11,035,806 (122% of net assets) and \$7,236,999 (78% of net assets) as of December 31, 2004 and 2003, respectively, include securities valued at \$11,035,806 and \$7,208,999, respectively, whose fair values have been estimated by the Board of Directors in the absence of readily ascertainable market value.
+As discussed in Note 1, the investment securities included in the consolidated financial statements valued at \$13,370,862 (155% of net assets) and \$11,035,806 (122% of net assets) as of December 31, 2005 and 2004, respectively, include securities valued at \$12,268,642 and \$10,917,605, respectively, whose fair values have been estimated by the Board of Directors in the absence of readily ascertainable market value.
 We have reviewed the procedures used by the Directors in preparing the valuations of investment securities and have inspected the underlying documentation, and in the circumstances we believe the procedures are reasonable and the documentation appropriate.
 Those estimated values may differ from the values that would have been used had a ready market for the investments existed.